-As a full time RVer, we deal with a lot of crap on a year-round basis!
+As a full time RVer, we deal with a lot of crap year-round!
 And I am not talking about life situations here.
 I am referring to fecal matter.
-If you use your RV a lot, RV black water tank problems will arise!
-There are easy methods to use to “clear things up”, but simple RV black water tank maintenance using water and an RV black tank cleaning wand will avoid any unexpected issues!
+If you use your RV often, RV black water tank problems will arise!
+There are easy methods to “clear things up,” but simple RV black water tank maintenance using water and an RV black tank cleaning wand will avoid any unexpected issues!

 Avoiding RV Black Water Tank Problems

-There are a few easy things you can do on a regular basis to keep things flowing and to also keep your tank sensors showing the correct tank levels.
-These might seem very basic, but I talk to a lot of RVers who do not do these things and problems they have because of it.
+There are a few easy things you can do on a regular basis to keep things flowing and also to keep your tank sensors showing the correct tank levels.
+These might seem very basic, but I talk to many RVers who do not do these things and their problems because of it.
 So here are just a few ideas.
 We will cover the basics first.

-- Use lots of water when flushing!
-I know this is hard to do when you are boon docking, but I fill the bowl with water for each flush of a number two event.
+Use lots of water when flushing!
+I know this is hard to do when boondocking, but I fill the bowl with water for each flush of a number two event.
 LOL!
 For just liquids only, not as much.
-You want to be sure you have enough liquids in the tank to dissolve the solids and allow them to completely flush out when emptying the RV black water tank.
+You want to be sure you have enough liquids in the tank to dissolve the solids and allow them to flush out when emptying the RV black water tank completely.

-- Never leave the RV black water tank gate valve open!!
+Never leave the RV black water tank gate valve open!!
 Empty the tank when needed and keep the gate valve closed till it is full again!!
-If you are traveling a lot, when the tank is half full add water to fill the tank and then dump.
-After all, water is weight and carrying around hundreds of extra pounds of liquids should be avoided on certain classes of RV’s!
-This is my just my opinion, but it is one that is based on years of RV travel.
+If you are traveling a lot, when the tank is half full, add water to fill the tank and then dump it.
+After all, water is weight, and carrying hundreds of extra pounds of liquids should be avoided on certain RVs!
+This is my opinion, but it is based on years of RV travel.

-- Use septic safe toilet paper!
-You want to be sure you are using TP that will dissolve easily in water.
-You can perform a simple test on your own to see if your choice of TP dissolves completely.
-Take a piece of the TP and put it in a glass of water and let it sit.
+Use septic-safe toilet paper!
+You want to use TP that will dissolve easily in water.
+You can perform a simple test independently to see if your choice of TP dissolves completely.
+Take a piece of the TP, put it in a glass of water, and let it sit.
 It should dissolve.
 If not, don’t use that brand.
-Pam and I buy single-ply septic safe TP and that seems to work fine.
-If you really need to have super plush soft and scented TP then I might suggest you not throw it in the RV black water tank but into a sealed waste basket.
+Pam and I buy single-ply septic-safe TP, and that seems to work fine.
+If you need super plush, soft, and scented TP, I suggest you not throw it in the RV black water tank but into a sealed waste basket.

 Given that most RV black water tanks are not a straight shot from the toilet bowl into the tank, the Camco flexible swivel stick is the best choice to be sure to get the job done right!

-Regardless of the method you use based on the list above, certainly taking into account all seven ideas mentioned above will keep things flowing smoothly out of your RV black water tank.
+Regardless of the method you use based on the list above, considering all the ideas above will keep things flowing smoothly out of your RV black water tank.
 These steps will also help to prevent a situation that would not allow you to use one of the most needed items inside your RV!